blockpass-org/blockpass/docs/kyc-connect-dashboard/dashboard-home-staging.md

 - name
 - DoB
 - Passport
-- Phone number

 Submit to Passport Authentication verifier.

 Notes:
 - Checks are not real.
 Results are always the same whatever data are submitted.
 - Please do not submit real passport picture.
-- You can upload any picture but it must include at least a face (otherwise it will get rejected).

 ### 2. Get a AML certificate